UPDATED: February 16, 2023

 Riverside Park is the main site with 3 diamonds in use.

-We also use Kinsmen diamond particularly for T-ball and Rookie as well as Stafford park which will be used for softball.
+We also use Kinsmen diamond particularly for T-ball and Rookie as well as Stafford park which will be used primarily for softball.

 T-ball and Rookie play at Civic Center Diamond #3 (far diamond closest to the dog park)